 You will need a licence from the licensing authority that your business is in.
 This is usually the local council.
 If you do not know who that is, visit: Gov.UK, find your local council and type in the postcode of where your business is located.

 In West Suffolk there are two licensing authorities, Forest Heath District Council and St Edmundsbury Borough Council.
-To apply, select the licensing authority that applies to you.

 There are certain conditions that need to be met if a licence is to be issued.